The Roman Army and Chariot Experience

 The Ministry of Tourism and Antiquities in Jordan warmly supports the

-The Jordan Tourism Board gives its backing to RACE, confident that the
+The Jordan Tourism Board has given its backing to RACE.

-RACE will enthral and entertain you at this jewel of a hippodrome in
+RACE enthrals and entertains you at this jewel of a hippodrome in

 Roman Gerasa.
 The brainchild of Stellan Lind assisted by Jeff Cullis,